You are here:

 Water is being made available at two standpipes in Warwick and Stanthorpe for the rural sector and for residents not connected to the reticulated water supply.
-The standpipes will be supervised and rural residents will be able to access water until 1 May.
-Rural residents accessing water from the Stanthorpe and Warwick standpipes will be limited to purchasing a maximum of 1000 litres per day, capped at 3000 litres per week, with access on weekdays between 8am and 3pm.
+Rural residents accessing water from the Stanthorpe and Warwick standpipes will be limited to purchasing a maximum of 2000 litres per week, with access on weekdays between 8am and 3pm.
 Extreme level water restrictions apply to both town and rural residents purchasing urban water from Council.

 Council is currently looking at pressure management across the network as one part of a larger water efficiency program.

 The average residential water use consumption figures are calculated by using the percentage of residential water usage in each town based on the most recent meter reads.
 This percentage is applied to the monthly water production figures for water produced from the treatment plant supplying the relevant town.
 This volume is then divided by the number of residential connections in the town to find the volume used per household.
 The monthly household total is then divided by the number of days in the month to determine the average daily household usage.
 This figure is then divided by the average number of residents per household (taken from the 2016 Census figures) to produce the litres used per person per day.
 Water purchased from the water carters and through the bulk water supply standpipes is not included in these calculations.